cmdalbem/portfolio/src/pages/escapista/index.md

     </video>
 </video-container>

-I also explored the concept even in the small details, such as this message that appears on mobile if you're holding the device in portrait mode.
+I also have fun with the concept in this message that appears on mobile if you're holding the device in portrait mode.

 <!-- ```grid|1
 ![](./banner.png)